 European Parliament confirms the "Re-establishment of the Social Economy Intergroup" - December 2014

 ENSIE and its members supported Social Economy Europewith "ad hoc" actions addressed to the different national MEPs in order to obtain the re-establishement of the social economy intergroup".

 The 11the of December 2014 the Conference of Presidents of the European Parliament has officially confirmed the re-establishment of the Social Economy Intergroup.

 ENSIE announcement: English

-- November 2014 - European Commission publication: A map of social enterprises and their eco-systems in Europe
+Publication: A map of social enterprises and their eco-systems in Europe - November 2014

 In the Social Business Initiative, the Commission identified the need to obtain complete information on the state and development of social enterprises in Europe and evidence for further developing the policy framework.